App Security Disasters in eCommerce

 Ticketmaster and Klook's cases come to show that protecting own code is often not enough.
-Both were unable to monitor web pages where the third-party modules were being run, and so they had zero visibility on these threats.
+Both were unable to monitor web pages where the third-party modules were being run and so they had zero visibility on these threats.

-With so many breaking news this week about Magecart infecting potentially thousands of eCommerce websites, we're providing a Webpage Threat Analysis at no cost.
+With so much breaking news this week about Magecart infecting potentially thousands of eCommerce websites, we're providing a Webpage Threat Analysis at no cost.
 Don't wait any longer to see if your website is being infected.

-Security is not a blame-game.
+Security is not a blame game.
 Growing businesses are receiving fiercer attacks each passing day and decision makers must evolve security using state-of-the-art solutions.

 Hackers' capabilities for compromising websites have evolved.
 Our knowledge and readiness must be several steps ahead.
 Is your business prepared?